RYA Training Centre Logo

 RYA Practical Courses for Yacht Cruising.

 The Royal Yachting Association (RYA) Sail Cruising Programme is a voluntary scheme for those wanting to start cruising, or to expand their cruising knowledge.
-Enjoy the courses simply to increase your knowledge and confidence, or use them to prepare for the practical exam for either the Coastal Skipper Certificate of Competence or the even more prestigious Yachtmaster Certificate of Competence.
+Enjoy the courses simply to increase your knowledge and confidence, or use them to prepare for the practical exam for either the RYA Yachtmaster Coastal Certificate of Competence or the even more prestigious RYA Yachtmaster Offshore Certificate of Competence.
 These RYA/MCA Certificates are recognised by maritime authorities worldwide.
-Further details from www.rya.org.uk.
+Further details from http://www.ryatraining.org/leisure/sailcruising/Pages/sailcruisingintro.aspx

 Start Yachting.
 2-day course.
 Short introduction to sail cruising for novices.
 Provides experience in steering a yacht, sail handling, rope work and awareness of safety on board.
 No previous experience or knowledge is necessary.